accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 The evaluation and adaptation of these elements require the intervention of specialists and the use of technical software (screen readers, layout software compatible with the PDF format or the Acrobat Pro working environment).

-The same applies when the PDF document comes from specialized software, in particular DTP (Computer Aided Publication) software or a specialized publishing chain, in this case you must refer directly to the standard [EN 301 549 v .3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 *Non-web documents*{lang=en}.
+The same applies when the PDF document comes from specialized software, in particular DTP (Computer Aided Publication) software or a specialized publishing chain, in this case you must refer directly to the standard [EN 301 549 v .3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 Non-web documents.

 ### Non-compliant content type {class="no-summary"}